 WhatsApp wants advertising.

 Facebook wants to display ads on WhatsApp.
-According to media reports, there are already concrete plans to show personalized ads in status messages as of 2019 (and it’s just a matter of time for ads to appear in your private chats as well).
+According to media reports, there are already concrete plans to show ads in status messages as of 2020 (and it’s just a matter of time for ads to appear in your private chats as well).

 Are there any other effects besides advertising?